 SHOW KINDNESS TO OTHERS.

 A great way to celebrate Valentine’s Day as a family is to show love and appreciation to others – even those you do not know.
-Consider assembling lunches or personal care packages to pass out to homeless in your area, or tying scarves and gloves to trees with notes encouraging anyone in need to take one.
-You can also spend some time making cards for kids in hospitals or soldiers abroad, or volunteering in some other way around your community.
+Consider assembling lunches or personal care packages to pass out to the homeless in your area, or tying scarves and gloves to trees with notes encouraging anyone in need to take one.
+You can also spend some time making cards for kids in hospitals or soldiers abroad, or volunteering in some other way in your community.

 CHANNEL YOUR INNER WILLY WONKA.